Home education is a key aspect of parental choice and the Council respects the wish of parents who choose to educate their child at home.

 We may ask you for further information and we may gather information from other agencies.
 A part of this process will include asking your child how they feel about home education.

-You will receive a response in writing from the Council to inform you if we have granted our consent for you to home educate.
+You will receive a response in writing from the Council to inform you if we have granted consent to withdraw your child from school.

 When you have started to home educate your child we will maintain contact with you on a regular basis.
 We will make contact with you at least once a year in order that we can satisfy the requirement that the education being provided is efficient and suitable.